 In February 2018, Dr. Smith was named Chief Clinical Officer for Hanna Boys Center.

 Stefanie F. Smith, Ph.D. became Chief Clinical Officer (CCO) for Hanna Boys Center in February 2018.
-In this key role, Smith will work closely with CEO Brian Farragher to create a comprehensive strategy to enhance the quality of clinical care for Hanna boys.
-The CCO ensures that clinical staff are of the highest caliber and are able to provide services that are individualized, consistent and trauma-focused.
+In that time she has worked to create a comprehensive strategy to enhance the quality of clinical care for Hanna boys while also ensuring that our clinical staff are of the highest caliber and able to provide services that are individualized, consistent and trauma-focused.
 This position will also help to bolster and enhance trauma-informed services across the organization.
 The CCO supports the CEO, COO, Principal and Director of the Hanna Institute with the coordination and integration of the services of the Hanna Boys Center.

 Dr. Smith currently serves as the Program Director of the San Francisco Clinical Psychology PsyD Program at the California School for Professional Psychology at Alliant International University.
 Additionally, she has served as a research and evaluation consultant as well as a trauma-informed care consultant at Huckleberry Youth Programs in San Francisco.
 She is also chair of the Cultural Diversity Special Interest Group for the International Society for Traumatic Stress Studies, a contributing editor to Stresspoints, and twice served as a reviewer for the Society’s annual international conference.